SalomePlatform/yacs/doc/calcium.rst

     double getAlpha() const ;

-* Positionner/Interroger l'écart toléré pour que deux dates soient considérées identiques :

-Deux dates T1 et T2 sont identiques si abs(T1-T2) < CalciumTypes::EPSILON.
-Epsilon vaut 1E-6 par défaut.
-Il est possible de le paramétrer sur chacun des ports  (0 <= deltaT <= 1).
+* Set / Query the tolerated deviation within which two dates will be considered to be identical:

+Two dates D1 and D2 are identical if abs(T1-T2) <CalciumTypes::EPSILON.
+Epsilon is equal to 1E-6 by default.
+Parameters can be set for it on each port (0 <= deltaT <= 1).

 ::